peterkeen/homelab/README.md

 ## Compose extensions

-I have two compose extensions that I use pretty frequently:
+I have several compose extensions that I use pretty frequently:

 - `x-web` sets up a reverse proxy entry in the `local-proxy` config
-- `x-op-item` see 'Secrets' below
+- `x-op-item` feeds secrets to services
+- `x-backup` backs up parts of the data directory
+- `x-depends` expresses stack-level dependencies
-- `x-backup` see 'Backups' below
+- `x-cron` see 'Cron' below

 By convention, my stacks put data in `/data/<stackname>` and I try to have them run as user `1000:1000` as much as possible.

-## Networking
+### Networking

 Each internally facing host that runs web applications runs the stack `local-proxy`.
 This stack has an automatically generated nginx config that: